djascorp/yourplaylist/README.md

-# **YouPlaylist**
+# **YourPlaylist**

-YouPlaylist is a collaborative playlist management web application.
+YourPlaylist is a collaborative playlist management web application.
 Create playlists, share them with others, and enjoy audio-only playback of YouTube videos.

 ---